 - Plateau range e around the tensile strength Rm or maximum tensile force Fm

 - Strain at break A and At

 For correct determination of yield points (ReH and ReL) and offset yields (Rp and Rt), besides accurate force and strain measurement, the test speeds are also of significant importance.
 The standard differentiates between two methods to set the test speed: in method B, it is controlled by the stress increase, in method A by the strain rate.
 Method A, where the strain rates or the strain speed are taken into account, is recommended for the following reasons:

 - Metallic materials change their characteristic values when the strain rates at which the tests are performed change.

 - As a general rule, higher strain rates result in higher strength values.

 - Depending on the alloy and product quality of the metallic material, the dependence on the strain rate can be very significant, and outside of the specification limits for corresponding qualities.

-- First, automatic control through use of the extensometer signal (closed loop) and
+- Method A1 - automatic strain rate control through the use of the extensometer signal (closed loop)

-- Second, manual adjustment through preselection of a crosshead speed, at which the correct strain rate for determination of the characteristic value is then achieved (open loop).
+- Method A2 - manual adjustment through preselection of a crosshead speed, at which the correct strain rate for determination of the characteristic value is then achieved (open loop)

-The first method uses the modern technical options provided by drive controllers to automatically maintain the crosshead speed in the tolerance range for the strain rates specified by the standard.
+The first method uses the modern technical features provided by drive controllers—preferably an adaptive controller—to automatically maintain the crosshead speed in the tolerance range for the strain rates specified by the standard.
 This method requires a control-technology-equipped testing system, however it significantly simplifies the test operation and eliminates errors in setting the crosshead speed.
-Therefore this control method is recommended.
+This control method is therefore highly recommended.

 100% reliable test results with validation to ISO 6892-1/TENSTAND.